Man Wrongly Convicted Of Detroit Double Homicide Awarded About $10M

 DETROIT (AP) — Arbitrators have awarded about $10 million to a Detroit-area man who spent more than 16 years in prison before two murder convictions were overturned.

 Mubarez Ahmed insisted he was wrongly convicted of a 2001 double homicide in Detroit.
-The Wayne County prosecutor’s office in 2018 acknowledged that the convictions were fueled by false testimony and other problems.READ MORE: Enbridge Removes Anchor From Michigan's Straits Of Mackinac
+The Wayne County prosecutor’s office in 2018 acknowledged that the convictions were fueled by false testimony and other problems.READ MORE: Michigan Supreme Court Erases Conviction Of Man In Sex Offender Registry Case

 Ahmed was released from prison that same year and subsequently sued Detroit police, saying his rights were violated.

-A panel of three arbitrators, all former judges, awarded $9.95 million Friday, attorney Wolf Mueller said.READ MORE: Fourth Stimulus Check: Will There Be Additional Relief Payments?
+A panel of three arbitrators, all former judges, awarded $9.95 million Friday, attorney Wolf Mueller said.READ MORE: Governor Whitmer Resumes Wearing Mask At Indoor Events

 Ahmed and attorneys for Detroit had agreed that the decision would be binding on both sides.